If you have a lawn that has lots of bare spots, thinning and weeds propping up everywhere, you’ll likely want to overseed.

 As a general guideline, you should use 3 lbs to 4 lbs of seeds per 1,000 sq feet of your yard.
 If you have several dry patches and thinned spots, you can slightly overseed and over 8 lbs to 10 lbs per 1,000 sq ft.
 You can reduce this amount by 50% depending on lawn condition.

 You must follow a proper watering schedule after overseeding to let the seeds germinate.
-You can repeat the process to cover any leftover bald or thin patched area for a uniform look to your grass.
+You can repeat the process to cover any leftover bald or thin patched area for a uniform look at your grass.

 It’s vital to remember that a higher quality seed yields stronger and healthier growth.
 You should always use seeds suitable for your regional climate and use a reputable seed vendor to buy healthy seeds.